cesutherland/golings/exercises/maps/README.md

 # Maps

-A map maps keys to values.
+A map implements a hashmap as key/value pairs.
 It is unordered.

 The zero value of a map is nil.
 A nil map has no keys, nor can keys be added.
 If a key is attempted to be retrieved the zero value for value type will be returned.